slatedocs/slate/source/includes/android/_tutorial.md

 * Select the **sdk-release**, and click **OK**.
 * You will return to the *Project Structure* dialogue window, once again, click **OK**.

+## Implementing the Shimmer library or GSR values

+ *  To import the Shimmer library repeat all the same steps that you have followed to import the **sensumsdk-release**, but instead locate the **shimmersdk-release.aar** file.

 ## Including Permissions